josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/2-redux.md

 ## Putting it all together

-Here's a visual summary showing how we set up an app to use Redux and connect to the store with the ability to read state values (`mapStatetoProps`) and update the store with reducer actions (`mapDispatchToProps`) from a React component:
+Here's a visual summary showing how we set up Redux and `connect` a component to be able to read state values from the store (`mapStatetoProps`) and also update the store by dispatching reducer actions (`mapDispatchToProps`):

 ![Redux gif](images/connect.png)

-Both of these arguments are functions that return objects.
+Both of these arguments are functions that return objects:

 ```javascript
 const mapStateToProps = state => {